The64thGamer/cheeseepedia/content/zqr671wshm1nzyp2/content.md

 Birthday Star '95 was a birthday show produced exclusively for Chuck E. Cheese's Pizza restaurants in April 1995.
-It is the second edition of the long-running Birthday Star show and succeeded {{< wiki-link "Birthday Star '92" >}}.
+It is the second edition of the long-running Birthday Star show and succeeded [Birthday Star '92].
 The show was produced by Disney-MGM Studios, which ShowBiz Pizza Time Inc. had outsourced showtape production to in 1994, and uses the then-current voice acting and instrumentation featured in the shows they produced.
 This was the first birthday show produced from the ground up to be a live show, and some elements of the show reflect that.
 Upon its release in January 1995, it was produced on a videocassette separate from the main showtape usually paired up with whatever live show was currently valid.
 The two shows would be separated by a 'birthday break', a short intermission designed to give the walk-around performer(s) a rest between performances.
-The tape would also see releases on LaserDisc for the {{< wiki-link "Awesome Adventure Machine" >}} and {{< wiki-link "Studio C Alpha" >}}.
+The tape would also see releases on LaserDisc for the [Awesome Adventure Machine] and [Studio C Alpha].
 The show would remain valid under several forms through December 2000, when it was succeeded by Birthday Star 2001, though it could be played through other valid live shows it was included on through December 2001.

 ## Summary